SERVIECONOMIA-OFFICIAL/default-token-list/README.md

 Note filing an issue does not guarantee addition to this default token list.
 We do not review token addition requests in any particular order, and we do not guarantee that we will review your request to add the token to the default list.

+SERVIECONOMIA INC (ETHINC)

+He expresses in his TOKEN list a list of "Real Companies in the World".
+The TOKENs sold on our Exchange are legally incorporated companies.
+To list your token in our Exchange House, please submit your legal documentation of your company incorporation.